Amcache FileId explained: the SHA-1 hash format Windows stores

 Sort-Object Host

-This is how you go from "we found this hash on one host" to "tell me every host in the environment that has ever had this binary present, and when it appeared."
+This is how you go from "we found this hash on one host" to "every host in the estate that has ever had this binary".

 import csv, requests, time